Save on token costs using OpenClaw

 MD Files that drive the system

-As introduced earlier, the power of persistence is granted to OpenClaw, largely via the use of markdown "resource" files, these files get included in every request.
+As introduced earlier, the power of persistence is granted to OpenClaw, largely via the use of markdown "resource" files.
+Each agent gets its own workspace (folder) with a set of it's own markdown files.
+This is what gives agents independant personality, tools etc. These markdown files get included in every request.
 Understanding what each one does will help keep your costs more controlled.
 You can see these files in the dashboard, under agents.

 Agents (1) >> Select workspace Agent (2) >> Files (3) >> Select Markdown File (4)